 River Park North has 324 acres of wetlands across the Tar River from Uptown Greenville.
 It has a small nature center (Walter L. Stasavich Science & Nature Center), fishing, camping, and river access.
 It also has about 3 miles of hiking trails that form a loop through the park.

-Wetland trails are wonderful for birdwatching, and seeing the water at sunrise and sunset is always beautiful.
+Wetland trails are wonderful for birdwatching, and hikes by the water at sunrise and sunset are always beautiful.
 There’s something magical about the way the light mixes with the mists.
 As we were paddling, we saw the flagging for a planned boardwalk into the swamp.
 This boardwalk would provide excellent access and awareness of a beautiful, natural area.
-We hope that they consult the appropriate naturalists to complete this project in harmony with the needs and nature of the swamp
+We hope that they consult the appropriate naturalists to complete this project in harmony with the needs of hikers and nature of the swamp

 Dine Around Downtown